-Attendance: Regular attendance and participation is expected.
+Attendance/Participation: Regular attendance and participation is expected.
 The student's attendance and participation may be used as a determinant when the student's final course grade is within one or two percentage points from the next highest letter grade.
 If a student is absent from a class, it is the student's responsibility to obtain the information from his or her class peers.
 Students must notify instructor during the first week of the semester of their intention to be absent from class on their day(s) of religious observance, and faculty may continue to extend to these students the courtesy of absence without penalty on such occasions, including permission to make up examinations.
-Students will not be successful in this course if they are not present in class
+Students will not be successful in this course if they are not present in class.
+Additionally, students are expected to post at least one question and respond to at least one question posted in the Discussion Boards on Blackboard.

 Four open-note "mini quizzes" will be given throughout the semester worth five points each.
 The purpose of these quizzes is to make sure that you are taking adequate notes and are coming to class on a regular basis.
 They will consist of 4 or 5 EASY questions that you should have no problem answering if you are taking notes.
 The instructor will not announce when these quizzes will be given.
-Your 2 lowest quiz scores will be dropped at the end of the semester.
+Your two lowest quiz scores will be dropped at the end of the semester.